mohan-chinnappan-n/LX-Notes/CI/README.md

-### How to using Jenkins as CI for Salesforce Development
+### How to use Jenkins as CI for Salesforce Development
 ![Demo](./demo/SFDC-CI.gif)